Recipe: Pav Bhaji

 - Flip them over and toast for a few seconds.

 - Alternately, toast the bread under the broiler.

 - Add chopped onion, coriander and dollops of butter to the bhaji.

 - If you want to prepare it for a dinner party, cook it the previous day and store in the fridge.
 It gives the masalas time to work and the bhaji tastes so much better.

-- I prefer to use the Everest pav bhaji masala, but you can use whatever is available.
+- I prefer to use the Everest pav bhaji masala, but you can any brand of your choice.